 Researchers are asked to use the provided consent form template

 , and modify it to fit their particular circumstances.
-It is very important that researchers retain a copy for their records and provide a copy to the participant for their records.
-It is therefore necessary to provide a place for both the experimenter and the potential participant to sign the CIC.
+It is very important that researchers retain a copy for their records and provide a copy to every participant for their records.
+It is therefore necessary to provide a place for both the experimenter and the potential participant to sign the Certificate of Informed Consent (CIC).
 If the CIC represents the only record of a participant’s identity, then the IRB may, at its discretion, waive some or all of the sections listed on the template CIC.
 The CIC should be written in clear, simple language at the 5th grade level.
-It should be written in the 2nd person (e.g., “you”, “your”) and not the first person (e.g., “I”).
-In accordance with Federal regulations, the CIC should address specific concerns, outlined as follows:
+It should be written in the second person (e.g., “you,” “your”) and not the first person (e.g., “I”).
+In accordance with federal regulations, the CIC should address specific concerns, outlined as follows:

 - Overview and procedure

 This should be a brief paragraph that clearly and succinctly explains what the participant will actually do and/or experience during the course of the research project.
 It is permissible to omit certain details if necessary for methodological purposes (e.g., the hypothesis of the study).
 However, information that might reasonably make a potential participant choose to opt out of a study may not be withheld.